Capillary/api-documentation/source/includes/_org.md

 # Organization Sources
-The `org` entity lets you fetch details of a specific org and sources configured for the org.
+The `org` entity lets you fetch details of a specific org including sources configured for the org.
 This category provides the list of APIs related to adding and fetching sources and accounts of the org.

 ## Add Source Account